Creative Life Goes to Italy... and Stays

 Orvieto Cathedral and its Terrific Frescoes by Signorelli

-Of all the cathedrals I've seen, the one in Orvieto stands distinctly apart.Though my photos were taken on a cloudy day, the gilded mosaics on its facade glisten in the sunlight.
-You can see its intricate stone decorations (rose window) and carvings are unique.
-Begun in the late 1200s and into 14th C. Gothic style, its distinctive horizontal stripes of light and dark stone (travertine and basalt) can be seen from far off.
+Of all the cathedrals I've seen, the one in Orvieto stands distinctly apart.
+My photos were taken on a cloudy day, but the gilded mosaics on its facade glisten in bits of sunlight.
+Its intricate stone decorations (rose window) and carvings are unique.
+Begun in the late 1200s and into 14thC Gothic style, its distinctive horizontal stripes of light and dark stone (travertine and basalt) can be seen from far off.

-The Silent Villages
+The Way of the Silent Villages

 Like so many travellers, I've loved visiting Italy repeatedly, experiencing the contrasts of its different regions.
 Links to other interesting events and hikes in Umbria (the Pascuarela and Getting Lost and Found While Hiking) are posted below.
-We'll be living for a month in Sicily next, and I'll keep you posted on that.
+This list also provides a Creative Life travelogue of illustrated columns on Italy from this itinerant artist.
+Click here for access to all or click below for specific items of interest.
+All were written before the pandemic imposed travel restrictions and reflect stays of more than a month in a local residence.
+All contain photos and my idiosyncratic focus and commentary.

 Travel and Experience in Central Italy: Focus on Umbria